AstrobioMike/AstrobioMike.github.io/R/basics.md

 ## Checking out the data in the terminal first
 Before we try to read data into R, it's a *really* good idea to know what we're expecting.
 Let's get some idea of what our practice "gene_annotations.txt" file looks like in the terminal with some of the skills we picked up from the [*bash* basics](/bash/basics#working-with-plain-text-files-and-directors) page.

-Here's a peek with `less -S gene_annotations.txt`:
+So go back to your terminal window where you downloaded the practice data for the moment, and let's take a peek with `less -S gene_annotations.txt`:

 <center><img src="{{ site.url }}/images/terminal_table_less.png"></center>
 <br>